Archive This article is from our archive and might not display correctly. Download PDF

 DOTA 2 is probably the most complex, demanding, strategically deep game played by pro gamers today.
 Teams of five battle it out on a relatively large map to farm money, gain powerful items, and ultimately win by destroying the opposing team's base.
 The game takes hundreds of hours to learn properly, let alone master.
 Each game takes around forty minutes to complete, but can last over an hour, which means planning and teamwork are crucial to achieving success.
 It's like playing ten games of chess simultaneously, except you can't see half the board, and the people controlling the rest of your pieces are all idiots.
 All these factors make designing a robot capable of playing DOTA pretty hard.
 This summer, an artificial intelligence non-profit backed by Elon Musk thinks they can do it.

 OpenAI's DOTA 2 bot made its debut last year, soundly stomping professional player Danylo 'Dendi' Ishutin in a 1v1.
 DOTA 2, however, is a team game, and Dendi's match last year represented a very small part of the title's gameplay.
 The artificial intelligence is a slow learner, and the OpenAI team have introduced it to small sections of the game, bit by bit, over the last year.
 In an extraordinary display of modern computing power, the bot crunches through the game at a highly accelerated rate, and plays 180 years of gameplay each day against itself.

 So, it turns out robots have no ego, and are actually at the stage where they require handicapping to be able to make fights fair.
 Video games might be an easier frontier to master than real life, but this AI's capability is an incredible (and a little concerning,) vision of the future.
 Completely autonomous drone warfare beating actual pilots?
-The implications of success in that field are exciting and terrifying in equal measure.
+Success here could be exciting and terrifying in equal measure.